datasciencebioinformatics/MachineLearningFaultDetectionESP/README.md

 Intelligent systems for fault detection and diagnosis of submersible equipments.

 ## ESPset dataset description [1]
 The data is downloaded from https://github.com/NINFA-UFES/ESPset.
 The dataset is provided in two files: spectrum.csv and features.csv.
+These two files are downloaded directly from a google driver account of the authors: https://drive.google.com/drive/folders/1Tr0ddbopjVgHtccYg5nVcsjMraWkJOaM.

 ### features.csv
 esp_id: The id of the ESP.